Location-Aware Pretraining for Medical Difference Visual Question Answering: Introduction

-Conventional architectures for medical difference VQA typically consist of a shared image encoder, a language model and a vision adapter \cite{cho2024pretraining, bannur2023learning, yang2025medical, chen2025coca}.
-In this setup, pairs of images are processed independently by the frozen encoder.
-To distinguish the scan order, temporal image index embeddings are added to the visual features \cite{bannur2023learning} before the vision adapter projects them into the multi-modal embedding space.
+To tackle medical difference VQA, existing approaches typically adopt architectures composed of a shared vision encoder, a language model, and a vision adapter \cite{cho2024pretraining, bannur2023learning, yang2025medical, chen2025coca} (see \cref{fig:med-diff-architecture}).
+In this setup, multiple images are processed independently by the same image encoder.
+To encode temporal ordering, image index embeddings are added to the extracted visual features \cite{bannur2023learning} before they are projected by the vision adapter into a shared multimodal embedding space.